viewstools/docs/README.md

 ### Control when blocks are rendered/shown

-When you use the `when` condition at the last line of block's properties, it will act as a rendering switch.
+When you use the `when` condition as a last line of block's properties, it will act as a rendering switch, to show or hide the block.

 ```views
 Popup Text